Knowing the 403(b) basics

 So how does a 403(b) plan work?
 And—more importantly—how can it help you reach your long-term ﬁnancial goals?

 In the concise primer below, we’ll not only ﬂesh out the basics of the 403(b), but give you solid tips for eﬀectively incorporating it into your retirement plan.

 So, you’re eligible…what now?

 Whether you’re just starting at your organization or are a long-term employee, it’s important to begin contributing—or contribute the maximum—as soon as possible to make the most of tax-deferred savings.

-The reason is simple: Like other tax-deferred savings vehicles, traditional 403(b) contributions—as well as any interest and dividends—grow tax- deferred over time.
-The subsequent compound interest gained by earning interest on interest encourages your nest egg to grow much faster than if you left it in a standard savings account.
+The reason is simple: Like other tax-deferred savings vehicles, traditional 403(b) contributions—as well as any interest and dividends—grow tax-deferred over time.
+The subsequent compound interest gained by earning interest on interest encourages your nest egg to grow.
 An added beneﬁt is shelter from creditors if you run into some ﬁnancial hiccups down the road.

 The 403(b) comes in two varieties: traditional and Roth.

 The primary diﬀerence?
 The traditional allows pretax contributions and tax-deferred growth, while the Roth allows after-tax contributions and provides the ability to withdraw your contributions tax-free after a five-year holding period.
 You can also pair these two together to create more diversiﬁcation.

 How much can you contribute?

 You can contribute up to $22,500 of your pretax income into your 403(b) in 2023 —up $2,000 from 2022 — as well as an additional $7,500 as a "catch-up" contribution if you're age 50 or older.
 Also, an employer match can signiﬁcantly boost your savings over time so be sure to ﬁnd out if this option is oﬀered at your workplace.
 If it is, don’t leave free money on the table!